greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The Greenplum Database metrics collection extension, when enabled, sends the collected metrics over UDP to a VMware Greenplum Command Center agent<sup>1</sup>.

-**Note:** <sup>1</sup>The metrics collection extension is included in VMware's commercial version of Greenplum Database.
+> **Note** <sup>1</sup>The metrics collection extension is included in VMware's commercial version of Greenplum Database.
 VMware Greenplum Command Center is supported only with VMware Greenplum.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|